andrea-varesio/vanity-PyGP/README.md

 MacOS (homebrew) | gpgme | `brew install gpgme`

 ## How to use it
 Launch `generate.py` and pass your filter as argument (ie. `python3 generate.py -f FILTER`).
-You'll then be asked for a password for the creation of a VeraCrypt container.
 When prompted, you should disable networking.
-You'll then be able to enter your name and email address for the uid of the pgp key.
-When a key matching your filter is found, the secret key along the public key and the keyring will be copied into the VeraCrypt container, which will then be dismounted.
-At this point you should save this container somewhere safe and recoverable.
+You'll then be able to enter your name and email address for the uid of the pgp key (or pass them with `-n NAME -e EMAIL`).
+When a key matching your filter is found, the secret key and the revocation certificate will be encrypted and copied with the public key in the designated directory.

 If you don't want any prompts, you can run the command below:
 ```
-generate.py -f FILTER -n NAME -e EMAIL -p PATH -s
+generate.py -f FILTER -n NAME -e EMAIL
 ```
 If you want no verbosity at all, remove `-s` and pass `-q`